Edimar18/PermutationCombination-Gui/README.md

 ## Project Description
 This project is for the compliance of our discrete mathematics final Performance Innovative Task:
 Groupmates:
+- MOSQUIDA EDIMAR
-MOSQUIDA, EDIMAR                                                                    SUBMITTED TO: PRECIOUS LAPURA PACAMO, RAMMEL
+- PACAMO, RAMMEL
-HARLAN, MIKE
+- HARLAN, MIKE
-RUBIN, ASHLEE
+- RUBIN, ASHLEE
-BUHISAN, MARHEAN
+- BUHISAN, MARHEAN
-OBSID, REGIE ANN
+- OBSID, REGIE ANN

 The application is designed to perform calculations for combinations, combinations with repetition, permutations with replacement, and permutations.
 It provides a user-friendly interface using PyQt5 and allows users to input values for N and R, and then calculates the results.